Connect to Salesforce

 • The integration only supports granting seat-based licenses.

-• Updates to customers apart from the account (organization) name are not supported.
+• Updates to customer details in 10Duke Enterprise apart from the B2B account (organization) name are not supported.

 • You can only grant licenses to Salesforce accounts that have been created as customers (users or organizations) in 10Duke Enterprise through the integration.
 If the Salesforce account was created before the integration, or the user or organization was created in 10Duke Enterprise using some other means, licenses cannot be granted for that account through the integration.